lordnull/dice.js/README.md

     [Character Level]d6

 If the scope contains values that are not integers, the syntax allows you to define how to handle that.
-Preface the variable box with 'f' for round down (floor), 'c' for round up (ceiling), or 'r' for round to nearest.
+Preface the variable box with `f` for round down (floor), `c` for round up (ceiling), or `r` for round to nearest.

     1d20 + f[Half Level]

-If the Half level was used without the 'f' tag, an exception would be thrown.
+If the Half level was used without the `f` tag, an exception would be thrown.

+Subexpressions are supported using parenthesis, along with rounding on those expressions when used with `f`, `c`, and `r`.
+This allows subexpressions to be used any place an integer is required as well.
+For example, the half level above could be re-written without needing an explicit half level on the scope.

+    1d20 + f([Level] / 2)

+Or if you need to roll half your level in d6's:

+    c([Level / d])d6

 Contributing
 ============